clergetm/Patia/parser/README.md

  3. **Run** the server with this configuration file and the solution found in **out.txt**.

-When using this script please make sure to run it first with `launch.sh -c` to configure your environnement, you can also use `launch.sh -h` to display the multiple options of the bash script.
+...When using this script please make sure to run it first with `launch.sh -c` to configure your environnement, you can also use `launch.sh -h` to display the multiple options of the bash script....
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## QUICK NAVIGATION